 1.A Good-Quality Puppy Food

-(I use Diamond Pet Foods Natural for Small Breed Puppy.
+(I use Diamond Pet Food Naturals for Small Breed Puppy.
 Please see feeding instructions for more details on how to select a quality puppy food.)

 2.Leash and Collar